Dusty Rhodes

-Virgil Riley Runnels Jr. (October 12, 1945 – June 11, 2015), better known as "The American Dream" Dusty Rhodes, was an American professional wrestler, booker, and trainer who worked for the National Wrestling Alliance and the World Wrestling Federation, later known as WWE.
-Rhodes was considered a star wrestler and presented the persona of an American everyman, the American Dream personified.
+Virgil Riley Runnels Jr. (October 11, 1945 – June 11, 2015), better known as "The American Dream" Dusty Rhodes, was an American professional wrestler, booker, and trainer who worked for the National Wrestling Alliance and the World Wrestling Federation, later known as WWE.
+Rhodes was considered a star wrestler and presented the persona of an American everyman: the American Dream personified.
 Rhodes is widely regarded as one of the greatest professional wrestlers of all time.

 Rhodes was a three-time NWA World Heavyweight Champion, and during his time in Jim Crockett Promotions/World Championship Wrestling, he was a United States Heavyweight Champion, and multi-time World Television, World Tag Team and World Six-Man Tag Team Champion.
 He also won many regional championships, and is one of seven men inducted into each of the WWE, WCW, Professional Wrestling, and Wrestling Observer Newsletter Halls of Fame.
 His sons, Dustin and Cody, both pursued careers in professional wrestling, currently performing for All Elite Wrestling and WWE, respectively.

 Following his retirement from wrestling, he made occasional on-air appearances on WWE television and pay-per-views and worked as a backstage booker and producer in WWE's NXT developmental territory.
 Billed as "the son of a plumber", Rhodes did not have a typical wrestler's physique; his character was that of the "common man", known for the personality exhibited in his interviews.
 WWE chairman Vince McMahon remarked that no wrestler "personified the essence of charisma quite like Dusty Rhodes".

 Early life

-Virgil Riley Runnels Jr. was born on October 12, 1945, in Austin, Texas.
+Virgil Riley Runnels Jr. was born on October 11, 1945, in Austin, Texas.

-After graduating from Albert Sidney Johnston High School in Austin, Rhodes played baseball and football at West Texas State (now known as West Texas A&M University).
+After graduating from Albert Sidney Johnston High School in Austin, Rhodes played baseball and football at Sul Ross State University in Alpine, Texas, before transferring to West Texas State (now known as West Texas A&M University).
 Turning professional, he then played for the Hartford Charter Oaks in the Continental Football League until the team folded.